-Italian family businesses also stand out for their longevity: among the top 100 oldest companies in the world, 15 are Italian and among these, 5 – Fonderie Pontificie Marinelli (year of foundation 1000), Barone Ricasoli (1141), Barovier & Toso (1295), Torrini (1369) and Marchesi Antinori (1385) – are among the ten oldest family businesses still in operation.
+Italian family businesses also stand out for their longevity: among the top 100 oldest companies in the world, 13 are Italian and among these, 5 – Fonderie Pontificie Marinelli (year of foundation 1000), Barone Ricasoli (1141), Barovier & Toso (1295), Torrini (1369) and Marchesi Antinori (1385).
+It can be seen that the Milan Stock Exchange is the second largest Euronext market in terms of number of listed companies (422), and it is the highest one for incidence of familycontrolled companies (74.9%)3.
+In addition, Italy is the stock market (together with France) where family owners hold the highest controlling share in the ownership (about 60%)

 The Global Family Business Index, created by the Center for Family Business at the University of St. Gallen in Switzerland, in cooperation with the EY Global Family Business Center of Excellence, analyzes the top 500 family-owned companies worldwide.
 The most represented countries are the United States (with 122 companies on the list), Germany (79), France (28), Hong Kong (21), Switzerland (19) and India (17).
 Italy is in 7th place with 17 family businesses.